Category Archives: Renewable Energy

 Here are the major advantages of biomass energy that has made it a global player in the renewable energy sector:

-• Biomass is a sustainable energy source that is both clean and efficient.
+• Biomass is a sustainable energy source that is both clean and efficient and this is the major advantage of biomass energy.

 • The sun provides the initial energy, and plants or algae biomass can regenerate in a relatively short period.
 Hence it is a renewable source of energy.